uehaj/buffalo-wifirouter-control/README.md

 <img src="https://i.imgur.com/MpkTV70_d.webp?maxwidth=760&fidelity=grand" alt="web intarface image"/>

-# Crontab Example
+# Cotrol with crontab

-It is useful you specify these script on crontab.
+It is useful you specify these scripts on crontab.

 ### Example: